 Lastly, you have to seal the toilet base to avoid leakage, so apply tile caulk around the base while leaving space behind the toilet to let the water escape.

 Use the toilet for some days before applying the caulk, and ensure the base has no leaks.
-After you’re entirely certain everything is in place, apply a bead of silicone caulk around the toilet base and let it dry to set the base.
+After you’re sure everything is in place, apply a bead of silicone caulk around the toilet base and let it dry to set the base.

 You Can Install A New Toilet On Your Own!